 SECTION BC 202 DEFINITIONS

+Add a new definition for COVERED DEVELOPMENT PROJECT in Section BC 202, which includes the comprehensive legislative history for this definition.
+Please place in alphabetical order between the words “Cover” and “Covered Mall Building”.

 COVERED DEVELOPMENT PROJECT.
 See Section 28-104.11.1 of the Administrative Code.

 Legislative history: Local Law 97 of 2017

+Add a new definition for MS4 AREA in Section BC 202, which includes the comprehensive legislative history for this definition.
+Please place in alphabetical order between the words “MORTAR, SURFACE-BONDING” and “MULTILEVEL ASSEMBLY SEATING”.

 MS4 AREA.
 See Section 28-104.11.1 of the Administrative Code.

 Legislative history: Local Law 97 of 2017

+Add a new definition for POST-CONSTRUCTION STORMWATER MANAGEMENT FACILITY in Section BC 202, which includes the comprehensive legislative history for this definition.
+Please place in alphabetical order between the words “POSITIVE ROOF DRAINAGE” and “POSTFIRE SMOKE PURGE SYSTEM”.

 POST-CONSTRUCTION STORMWATER MANAGEMENT FACILITY.
 See Section 28-104.11.1 of the Administrative Code.

 Legislative history: Local Law 97 of 2017

+Add a new definition for STORMWATER CONSTRUCTION PERMIT in Section BC 202, which includes the comprehensive legislative history for this definition.
+Please place in alphabetical order between the words “Residential storm shelter” and “STORY”.

 STORMWATER CONSTRUCTION PERMIT.
 See Section 28-104.11.1 of the Administrative Code.

 Legislative history: Local Law 97 of 2017